Fisheries Management & Hatchery Tour Primer

 - supplement classroom activities prior-to and after attending a fisheries hatchery tour.

 The materials and educational activities provided are aligned to the Minnesota Science Academic Standards for grades 3-5.
-To see the correlations go to the Academic Standards Correlations Database and search for the specific MinnAqua lessons listed below.
+For more information on MN Academic Standards Alignments please contact your regional MinnAqua Education Specialist.

 Upon completion of the activities from the Fisheries Management Tour Pack students will:

 - compare the effectiveness of two fisheries management tools on managing aquatic habitats for recreation and wildlife

 - explain the process of fish rearing from egg take to release.

 - explain when and why stocking may be used as a tool for fish management